-Joel is chairman and executive editor of GreenBiz Group Inc., creator of GreenBiz.com as well as research reports and events on the corporate sustainability strategy and trends, and is principal author of the annual State of Green Business report.
+Joel is chairman and co-founder of GreenBiz Group Inc., creator of GreenBiz.com as well as research reports and events on the corporate sustainability strategy and trends, and is principal author of the annual State of Green Business report.
 His company, GreenBiz, hosts the annual GreenBiz, GreenFin, Circularity and VERGE conferences.

-Joel serves as a Senior Fellow at the Strategic Innovation Lab at Case Western Reserve University, a think tank focused on developing, testing and implementing a new grand strategy for the United States that can power a new era of prosperity, security and sustainability.
-Along with the lab’s co-founders, Mark Mykleby and Patrick Doherty, Joel is co-author of The New Grand Strategy: Restoring America’s Prosperity, Security and Sustainability in the 21st Century (St. Martin’s Press, 2016) about a business and investment strategy for America, born at the Pentagon, that embeds sustainability as a strategic national imperative.
+A former nationally syndicated columnist, Joel is author of more than a dozen books.
+Along with Mark Mykleby and Patrick Doherty, Joel is co-author of The New Grand Strategy: Restoring America’s Prosperity, Security and Sustainability in the 21st Century (St. Martin’s Press, 2016), about a business and investment strategy for America, born at the Pentagon, that embeds sustainability as a national strategic imperative.

-A former nationally syndicated columnist, Joel is author or co-author of more than a dozen other books, including Strategies for the Green Economy, about the growing opportunities arising from corporate sustainability leadership; Beyond the Bottom Line: Putting Social Responsibility to Work for Your Business and the World, about the profit and potential of socially responsible business practices; The E-Factor: The Bottom-Line Approach to Environmentally Responsible Business, on how companies are responding to environmental challenges in positive and profitable ways; and The Green Consumer, a best-selling guide to the environmental marketplace.
+Earlier books include Strategies for the Green Economy, about the growing opportunities arising from corporate sustainability leadership; Beyond the Bottom Line: Putting Social Responsibility to Work for Your Business and the World, about the profit and potential of socially responsible business practices; The E-Factor: The Bottom-Line Approach to Environmentally Responsible Business, on how companies are responding to environmental challenges in positive and profitable ways; and The Green Consumer, a best-selling guide to the environmental marketplace.

-Joel has been a commentator on environmental topics for public radio’s “Marketplace” and appears frequently in broadcast, print and online media.
+Joel has been a commentator on environmental topics for public radio’s “Marketplace” and appears regularly in broadcast, print and online media.
 He serves as a board member or adviser to both for-profit and nonprofit organizations and speaks to companies, industry groups and business schools around the world.